aergoio/guide/source/smart-contracts/lua/guide.md

 And you can use `import` instead of `require`. `import` is not a Lua syntax.

-Use [SHIP](https://github.com/aergoio/ship/wiki) to build and deploy smart contracts using multiple files.

 These are the default libraries that are not available:

 > coroutine, io, os, debug, jit, ffi